Klaryce/Movie-Android-App/README.md

 # Movie-Android-App
-Contributors: WEI Xinying, SUN Zhiyuan, ZHENG Jiawen, WANG Ruoxuan
+Contributors: WEI Xinying, SUN Zhiyuan, WANG Ruoxuan, ZHENG Jiawen

 Project was finished in May 2020.